VarunBal/Document-Scanning/readme.md

 * Homography
 * Perspective Transform

-You will learn to perform document alignment using the above techniques.
+You will learn to perform document scanning using the above techniques.

 ### Input